This post may contain affiliate links. Please see my full disclosure for details.

 To Make the Fruit Filling

-- In a medium bowl mix together peaches, blueberries, sugar, cornstarch, vanilla extract and vanilla.
+- In a 9 inch (23cm) baking dish, mix together peaches, blueberries, sugar, cornstarch, vanilla extract and vanilla.
 Set aside.

 To Make the Crisp Topping